-To allow for effective trace back (refer to 2.6.2), recall (refer to 2.6.3) and stock control and rotation (refer to 2.4.9), materials and products at all stages of production must be labelled and identified.
-How the supplier goes about this is entirely their own choice, as long as product can be identified and tracked at every stage of production.
+To allow for effective trace back (refer to 2.6.2), recall (refer to 2.6.3) and stock control and rotation (refer to 12.6.1), materials and products at all stages of the operation must be labelled and identified.
+How the site goes about this is entirely their own choice, as long as product can be identified and tracked at every stage of production.

-The supplier must be able to clearly identify product upon receipt, throughout the process and when it is a finished product.
+The site must be able to clearly identify product upon receipt, throughout the storage period and when it is a shipped and distributed.

 Product that is in-process may be identified in a variety of ways.
-The site could use bin tags, pallet tags, colors, product tags, etc. The site must be able to demonstrate how the product identification system works for incoming materials, work-in-progress and for finished product.
+The site could use bin tags, pallet tags, colors, product tags, etc.

-The finished product label needs to contain information that accurately describes the product in accordance to customer specification and/or regulatory requirements in the country of origin and intended country of destination.
+The product label needs to contain information that accurately describes the product in accordance to customer specification and/or regulatory requirements in the country of origin and intended country of destination.

-The supplier is required to prepare a procedure outlining who is responsible for maintaining the product identification system and include in the procedure the methods used to identify product.
+The site is required to prepare a procedure outlining who is responsible for maintaining the product identification system and include in the procedure the methods used to identify product.

-When shipping finished product, the supplier must ensure the product is clearly identified and that all product identification details are accurately described on dispatch documents or otherwise included with a shipment once it leaves the business.
+When shipping product, the site must ensure the product is clearly identified and that all product identification details are accurately described on dispatch documents or otherwise included with a shipment once it leaves the business.

 The product identification procedure shall be reviewed initially at the desk audit and compliance to this requirement by observation, and interviews with operational staff, and review of records at each site audit.
-The site should expect that the auditor will select product at various stages during the process and ask for the origin of product, raw material supplier, etc. to test the identification system.
+The site should expect that the auditor will select product at various stages during the operation and ask for the origin of product to test the identification system.
 Evidence may include: